Le Monde's 100 Books of the Century: Overview

-Likewise, comparable lists by English language sources—such as the two lists of Modern Library 100 Best Novels published in 1998, one by the Board of the Modern Library and the other by readers who responded—disproportionately favour British and American authors.
+Likewise, comparable lists by English language sources—such as the two lists of Modern Library's 100 Best Novels published in 1998, one by the Board of the Modern Library and the other by readers who responded—disproportionately favour British and American authors.
 Non-English language works were not eligible for the two Modern Library lists.

 List

 Note: Classified by the language of the book's first publication, which might not be the author's principal language.